Skip to content

 Recommendation

-If you operate or plan to operate in any regulated US iGaming or sports betting state, integrate Pavilion — VIP Preferred ACH at minimum, the broader stack if you also operate physical properties.
+If you operate or plan to operate in any regulated US iGaming or sports betting state, integrate Pavilion, VIP Preferred ACH at minimum and the broader stack if you also operate physical properties.
 The network effect at 3M+ enrolled patrons is real and works in your favor at launch.
 Plan for 4-8 weeks of technical integration plus 8-16 weeks of state regulatory approvals running in parallel.
 Negotiate transparent return-rate-based pricing, a clear reserve release schedule, a single master agreement across all your states, and CasinoSoft as a separately scoped line item if compliance is part of the package.
 Pair Pavilion with card acquiring through Nuvei or Worldpay for players who prefer cards, and consider Trustly as a more modern API surface for US bank-direct payments.
-For operators outside the US, Pavilion is irrelevant — look at Trustly for Europe, AstroPay for LATAM, CoinsPaid for crypto.
+For operators outside the US, Pavilion is irrelevant, so look at Trustly for Europe, AstroPay for LATAM and CoinsPaid for crypto.
 Effective May 2026.

 Pros

-• Network effect from 3 million pre-enrolled VIP Preferred patrons across 500+ operators.
-A player enrolled at FanDuel can deposit at your new sportsbook without re-enrolling, re-uploading bank details or re-verifying identity.
-Pavilion already ran KYC, validated the bank account and assigned a 7-day limit.
+• Network effect from 3 million pre-enrolled VIP Preferred patrons across 400+ operators.
+A player enrolled at FanDuel can deposit at your new sportsbook without re-enrolling, re-uploading bank details or re-verifying identity, since Pavilion already ran KYC, validated the bank account and assigned a 7-day limit.
 For new operators launching in regulated US states this is the closest thing in US gambling payments to a warm-start customer acquisition tool.

 • Native Title 31/AML compliance through the July 2025 CasinoSoft acquisition.
 The first US gaming vendor to integrate automated CTR, SAR, W-2G and jackpot reporting directly into the payment rail.
-Operators currently running separate compliance software get to consolidate vendors.
-For tribal casinos especially, where Title 31 violations carry tribal-sovereignty exposure, the integration value is meaningful.
+Operators currently running separate compliance software get to consolidate vendors, and for tribal casinos especially, where Title 31 violations carry tribal-sovereignty exposure, the integration value is meaningful.

 • Comprehensive state-level regulatory approvals.
-Pavilion holds gaming vendor licenses or registrations in every regulated US iGaming state plus 30+ sports betting states.
-When you launch in a new state, your Pavilion integration carries over with minimal additional regulatory work because Pavilion has already done the state-by-state licensing.
-This is the moat — a new entrant would need to navigate every state regulator separately, which is what kept the market a category of one for two decades.
+Pavilion holds gaming vendor licenses or registrations in every regulated US iGaming state plus 30+ sports betting states, so when you launch in a new state, your Pavilion integration carries over with minimal additional regulatory work because Pavilion has already done the state-by-state licensing.
+This is the moat, since a new entrant would need to navigate every state regulator separately, which is what kept the market a category of one for two decades.

 • Built-in responsible-gaming alignment via the 7-day revolving deposit limit.
-Regulators in the UK, Australia and a growing number of US states are restricting or signaling restrictions on credit card gambling deposits.
-ACH through Pavilion is the rail regulators favor because it pulls from existing funds rather than extending credit.
-The Choice4 deferred product is the one nuance — it does extend short-term credit, but with the operator's underwriting and Pavilion's risk model, not the player's revolving card credit line.
+Regulators in the UK, Australia and a growing number of US states are restricting or signaling restrictions on credit card gambling deposits, and ACH through Pavilion is the rail regulators favor because it pulls from existing funds rather than extending credit.
+The Choice4 deferred product is the one nuance, since it does extend short-term credit, but with the operator's underwriting and Pavilion's risk model rather than the player's revolving card credit line.

 Cons